Amitminer/BackUP/README.md

 ## Installation

-1. Download the plugin from [GitHub Releases](https://github.com/YOUR-USERNAME/WorldBackupX/releases).
+1. Download the plugin from [GitHub Releases](https://github.com/Amitminer/WorldBackupX/releases).
 2. Place the downloaded `WorldBackupX.phar` file in your server's `plugins` directory.
 3. Restart your server.

-## Configuration
+## Configuration *TODO

 The configuration for WorldBackupX can be found in the `config.yml` file located in the `plugins/WorldBackupX` directory.

-You can configure the WorldBackupX interval in seconds by setting the `WorldBackupX-time` option in the `config.yml` file.
+- [x] You can configure the WorldBackupX interval in seconds by setting the `WorldBackupX-time` option in the `config.yml` file.
 For example, to set the WorldBackupX interval to 5 days, you would set it to `432000` (5 * 24 * 60 * 60).

 ## Usage